DavidNelson38/WAV-Maker/README.md

 # WAV-Maker
-Console program that allows the user to compose a song, which is then written to a 16-bit WAV file and played back.
+Console program that allows the user to compose a song, which is then written to a 16-bit WAV file.